Caso Avícola Villalobos

 Lisa, S.A.'s Claims

 The principal claim.
-Lisa, S.A. alleged that the administrators of Villamorey, S.A., the Panamanian holding company atop the Avicola Villalobos poultry group in Guatemala, engaged in fraudulent conduct to divert dividends and profit distributions owed to Lisa, S.A.
-The alleged mechanisms included unreported cash sales of poultry and agricultural products, fabricated reinsurance premiums channeled through Leamington Reinsurance Company in Bermuda, and unjustified payments to Multi-Inversiones, S.A. in Guatemala.
-Lisa, S.A. estimated damages at approximately $12,000,000.00, subject to expert determination.
+Lisa, S.A. alleged that the administrators of Villamorey, S.A., the Panamanian holding company atop the Avícola Villalobos poultry group in Guatemala, engaged in fraudulent conduct to divert dividends and profit distributions owed to Lisa, S.A.
+The alleged mechanisms included unreported cash sales of poultry and agricultural products, fabricated reinsurance premiums channeled through Leamington Reinsurance Company in Bermuda (a scheme separately litigated in <law id="bda-1999-108-2001-79" />), and unjustified payments to Multi-Inversiones, S.A. in Guatemala.
+Lisa, S.A. estimated its damages at approximately $12,000,000.00, subject to expert determination.

 On Leamington.
 According to the complaint, Villamorey, S.A. held 100% of the shares in Leamington Reinsurance Company.
-Lisa, S.A. alleged that payments were made for nonexistent reinsurance policies, creating an artificial liability for Avicola Villalobos, S.A.
-The funds were then transferred to Villamorey, S.A. as dividends declared by Leamington and used to cover expenses unrelated to Lisa, S.A.'s interests.
+Lisa, S.A. alleged that premiums were paid for nonexistent reinsurance policies, creating an artificial liability for Avícola Villalobos, S.A.; the funds were then transferred to Villamorey, S.A. as dividends declared by Leamington and applied to expenses unrelated to Lisa, S.A.'s interests.

 Evidentiary Record